Introduction and removal of alkyl protecting groups of several common amino groups

 Example of deprotection:

-Haofan Biological Co., Ltd. is committed to the research development and production of peptide synthetic agents.
-After more than ten years of development, we have become a leading supplier of peptide synthesis reagents at home and abroad.
-The company can provide various amino protection reagents, peptide condensation reagents, and other products, welcome friends in need to call us!
+Haofan Biological Co., Ltd. is committed to the research and development and production of peptide synthetic agents.
+After more than ten years of development and accumulation, the company provides various amino protection reagents, peptide condensation reagents, unnatural amino acids and other related products.
+Welcome friends in need to inquire!

 Related Products